 - Click on Select APK and then navigate your way to the APK you want to decompile and select it.
 You can also simply drag and drop the APK onto the tool.

 - Once you’ve selected the APK, select Decompile from the available actions.
 Once decompiled, you’ll find the contents of the APK file in APK Easy Tool\1-Decompiled APKs inside the Documents folder.
+You can now modify the APK file.

 - When you’re done modding, recompile APK by clicking on the Compile button.